mislav/bump-homebrew-formula-action/README.md

   Defaults to `https://github.com/OWNER/REPO/archive/<tag-name>.tar.gz`

+* `download-sha256`: the SHA256 checksum of the archive at `download-url`.
+  Defaults to calculating the checksum by fetching the URL.

 * `homebrew-tap`: the repository where the formula should be updated.
 Defaults to `Homebrew/homebrew-core`.

 * `base-branch`: the branch name in the `homebrew-tap` repository where the formula should be updated.
 Defaults to the main branch.

+* `create-pullrequest`: a boolean value to either force or prohibit submitting a pull request to `homebrew-tap`.
+Defaults to false if `COMMITTER_TOKEN` has the privileges to directly push to `base-branch` in `homebrew-tap`.

 * `commit-message`: the git commit message template to use when updating the formula.
 The following placeholders be expanded: